petrmikheev/endeavour2/README.md

 - [ZipCPU/sdspi SD-Card controller](https://github.com/ZipCPU/sdspi).
 - [Efinix DDR3 Soft Controller Core](https://www.efinixinc.com/support/ip/ddr3-controller.php) (source not available, can be used only with Efinix FPGAs).

 All the other components are designed from scratch.
-Peripheral controllers are specialized for my hardware.
-Video controller and DMA controller are more or less generic and can be reused in other projects.
+DDR3 Tilelink adapter, UART controller, I2C controller, audio controller, SPI controllers (SPI FLASH, ESP32 SPI, and E2417 SPI interfaces have different requirements, so I end up with 3 different SPI controllers optimized for specific use cases), etc. Most notable are video controller and DMA controller.

 [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) is being used to bring this all together.